Florida Legislature rejects weapons ban with massacre survivors en route to Capitol

 With subcommittees set to consider the bill not scheduled to meet this session, the bill is effectively dead, McGhee said.

+"17 pp in Parkland were just murdered w/an AR-15, + the FL House just passed @RossSpano's HR 157 declaring PORN as a public heath risk.
+No, GUN VIOLENCE is a public health crisis + Spano blocked HB 219 banning assault weapons in his committee for 2 yrs," said Rep. Carlos Guillermo Smith from Orlando.

-Under the rallying cry #NeverAgain, dozens of students and staff who survived the Florida school shooting departed on Tuesday for the state Capitol, where they hope to speak with lawmakers on Wednesday about school safety and gun control.
+Under the rallying cry #NeverAgain, dozens of students and staff who survived the Florida school shooting departed earlier Tuesday for the Capitol, where they hoped to speak with lawmakers Wednesday about school safety and gun control.

 Some students had headed to the Capitol earlier and were there when the vote took place.